ArshiAAkhavan/C-minus-compiler/README.md

 ### Parser
 This project is an LL1 parser so you can use this project if you have an LL1 grammar.
 First you should modify the [init_terminals](https://github.com/ArshiAAkhavan/C-minus-compiler/blob/master/Parser/grammar.py#L87) and [init_non_terminals](https://github.com/ArshiAAkhavan/C-minus-compiler/blob/master/Parser/grammar.py#L95) to containt the elements of your grammar.
 Then you have to replace the 4 files containing Firsts, Follows, Rules and predic sets in [data folder](https://github.com/ArshiAAkhavan/C-minus-compiler/tree/master/Parser/data).
 Please note the current formatting of the files or if you want to use a different format modify the import functions starting from [here](https://github.com/ArshiAAkhavan/C-minus-compiler/blob/master/Parser/grammar.py#L42) to make sure they work correctly.

-The parser will also work if you do not provide the first sets as well but make sure to remove [this line](https://github.com/ArshiAAkhavan/C-minus-compiler/blob/master/Parser/grammar.py#L118).
+The parser will work if you do not provide the first sets as well but make sure to remove [this line](https://github.com/ArshiAAkhavan/C-minus-compiler/blob/master/Parser/grammar.py#L118).

 Here is a simple example: